-The FBI has gone Hollywood in its efforts to advise on optimum usage of surveillance systems.
-Their Operational Technology Division created a 20-minute fictional video, using real actors and narrated by Annie Wersching, co-star of TV’s 24, which they make available to law enforcement, business owners, schools, security camera vendors and installers at no charge.
+The FBI has gone Hollywood in its efforts to advise on the optimum usage of surveillance systems.
+Their Operational Technology Division created a 20-minute fictional video, using real actors and narrated by Annie Wersching, co-star of TV’s 24, which they make available to law enforcement, business owners, schools, security camera vendors, and installers at no charge.

-Caught on Camera portrays fictional terrorists shopping for bomb-making supplies in a pharmacy and a home improvement and how one store’s properly installed, well-maintained security cameras are able to aid the FBI in apprehending terrorists while un-maintained cameras placed without much forethought produce flawed video that is next to useless in terms of forensic value.
-At the end, one of the characters sums it all up quite nicely.
+Caught on Camera portrays fictional terrorists shopping for bomb-making supplies in a pharmacy and a home improvement and how one store’s properly installed, well-maintained security cameras are able to aid the FBI in apprehending terrorists while un-maintained cameras placed without much forethought produce a flawed video that is next to useless in terms of forensic value.
+In the end, one of the characters sums it all up quite nicely.

 “When the system works, it can make all the difference… If you are going to install a security camera system, do it right, for yourself, for law enforcement, and for your community.”

 Kintronics, as ever, is available to answer all questions about IP technology, whether it’s IP camera systems, IP door access control, or PA over IP.
 Call 914-944-3425 to speak to a sales engineer or fill out an information request form.